JonathanCostello/docassemble-statementofconditions/README.md

 Renters, students, elderly, immigrants, landlords, realtors, property management, housing courts

 **Intro to the Project**
-Please see the Statement of Conditions presentation pptx for a breif summary and introduction to the project
+Please see the Statement of Conditions presentation pptx here [https://github.com/JonathanCostello/docassemble-statementofconditions/blob/main/Statement%20of%20Conditions%20presentation%20.pptx] for a breif summary and introduction to the project

 **Research**